esovetkin/jbs/README.md

 ### `submit <name> [with ...] [after ...] [use ...] [max_async=<int>] [iterations=<int>] { key = value ... }`

 The `submit` block configures job-system settings, so it is less straightforward than `do`.
-JBS currently supports only Slurm jobs templates (see [slurm/platform.xml](https://github.com/FZJ-JSC/JUBE/blob/master/platform/slurm/platform.xml) and [slurm/submit.job.in](https://github.com/FZJ-JSC/JUBE/blob/master/platform/slurm/submit.job.in)).
+JBS currently supports only Slurm job templates (see [slurm/platform.xml](https://github.com/FZJ-JSC/JUBE/blob/master/platform/slurm/platform.xml) and [slurm/submit.job.in](https://github.com/FZJ-JSC/JUBE/blob/master/platform/slurm/submit.job.in)).

 See `jbs help submit` or [docs/help_submit.md](docs/help_submit.md).

 ### `analyse <step_name> [with ...] { ... }`

 `analyse` defines JUBE `analyser` and `result` sections.
 You must target an existing `do` or `submit` step. `analyse` inherits variables visible in that step.
-The pattern variables are defined in extraction expressions or imported via `with` (let-only, string-only).
+Pattern variables are defined in extraction expressions or imported via `with` (let-only, string-only).

 ```jbs
 analyse <step_name>